Project by Robert Searle

 Most products, and services in the business world have codes for ease of accounting.
 Small shops, and supermarkets often, or not have barcodes which are used at checkouts to electronically account for sales transactions of customers.
 This is known as the Electronic Point of Sales, or EPOS.
 This notably gives retailers an accurate understanding of the demand of barcoded products along with their identifications, or IDs.

 Such a method known as Electronic Transaction Monitoring, or ETM could be used to create an electronic profile of the entire economy in "Real-Time".
-Under new regulations, retailers would not only account for their sales but would also at the sametime transmit their information to a public, or semi-public inflation authority (which could be a part of the banking system, or independent of it).
+Under new regulations, retailers would not only account for their sales but would also at the sametime transmit their information to a public, or semi-public, or private inflation authority (which could be a part of the banking system, or independent of it).
 With modifications in barcodes, and business codes in general such transaction data (largely identified but not always..plus some legalized commercial confidentiality which could still have a high degree of non-disclosure of data, or possibly exempted altogether) would be able to build up a highly accurate electronic GDP of the economy on a daily basis (ie.24/7).
 But why is this neccessary, and important?
 The answer is three-fold.

 i) To electronically monitor, and track, and compare price changes of specific groupings of most products, and services.

 If serious rises in prices occur they could be targetted by direct electronic controls rather than always using indirect controls of taxation, and interest on loans which would be phased out overtime.
 This process would involve advanced, and higly credible computer programming, and the possible use of supercomputers by banks connected with the inflation authority.
 A more decentralised version of this could also exist.

 ii) To create a highly accurate electronic "inventory" of resources used to make up products, or goods.